Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 So the next.

-Just a quick thing on this, though.
+Just a quick thing on this though.

 Yeah.

-And this is actually an interesting piece because it delves into even things like elite theory.
+And this is actually an interesting piece because it delves into even things like elite theory, so for fans of that.

-But he says, with the Conservative Party on its knees, many people seem either to hope or expect that Reform UK will replace it as the major right-wing party in British politics.
+But he says, with the Conservative Party on its knees, many people seem either to hope or expect that Reform UK will replace it as the major right wing party in British politics, yet the evidence offers scant support for the belief.

 Replacing it is another matter.